axonops/documentation/docs/installation/axon-server/install.md

 # been sent successfully for an alert.
 (Usually ~3h or more).
   notification_interval: 3h

+# Default retention settings, most can be overridden from the frontend
 retention:
   events: 8w # logs and events retention.
 Must be expressed in weeks (w)
   metrics: